centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 Then click on **Save**.
 Your interface is now translated.

 > If your language doesn't appear in the list of available language, you can help the Centreon community to translate
 > the web interface.
-Go to the @TODO@(ref to how to translate menu) chapter for more information.
+Go to the [How to translate menu](../developer/developer-translate-centreon) chapter for more information.

 ## Add your Centreon IT Edition token